 When I want more classic French flavors, I nix the chocolate and coffee from the caramel and let the caramel cook until it is almost burnt then serve it with a large dollop of tangy creme fraiche.
 For a more Italian take, I make it as is since the final recipe tastes almost like a cake version of a bicerin.
 And, for a more Mexican version, I add in a a pinch of ground cinnamon and some orange zest to the batter then a cinnamon stick and some orange peel to the final caramel sauce for flavors reminiscent of cafe de olla.

 Heads up that Aida made this recipe on her IGTV so head there to check it out!

 divided plus more for coating the pan

-For the cake: Heat oven to 350°F and arrange a rack in the middle.
-Invert bottom of a 9-inch springform pan (so cake will slide easily onto serving plate) and line with a parchment round; then coat the parchment with the extra butter.
-Melt the remaining 3 tablespoons butter and remaining 6 ounces of chocolate, stirring until smooth, in a bowl set over a saucepan of simmering water.
+Make The Flourless Chocolate Cake: Heat oven to 350°F and arrange a rack in the middle.
+Invert bottom of a 9-inch springform pan (to help the final cake release easily onto a serving plate) and line with a parchment round; then coat the parchment with the extra butter.

-Beat together the 6 egg yolks and 1/2 cup of the granulated sugar with a mixer on medium-high speed until thick and pale, about 3 minutes.
+Meanwhile, combine the 6 egg yolks and 1/2 cup of the granulated sugar in the bowl of a stand mixer fit with a whisk attachment and mix on medium-high speed until thick and pale, about 3 minutes.
 Add the remaining 3 tablespoons of the espresso powder and 1/4 teaspoon kosher salt; beat until combined, about 1 minute.
-Add the remaining 1 tablespono of vanilla and melted-chocolate mixture; beat about 1 minute more.
+Add the remaining 1 tablespoon of vanilla and melted-chocolate mixture; beat about 1 minute more then set aside.